-Installations using HETAS registered installer like ourselves or obtaining building regulations
+Installations using HETAS registered installer or obtaining building regulations

 Installations, servicing and maintenance.

 Chimney installations, twin wall & flexible flue liners.